Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive at work, inside the organization and the larger job market.
+Insufficient personal growth could make employees less competitive and uninspiring, both within the company and the larger job market.

-How Can You Keep Your Competitive?
+How Do You Stay Competitive?

-- Transferable Skill Set Development: Spending time into developing skills needed by other related fields.
+- Transferable Skill Set Development: Spending time into developing skills needed by fields that are connected.

 Negativity

-Tips for Refocusing Negativity
+Tips to Refocus Negativity

 Overcommitting Workload

-Reduce Stress by:
+Reduce Stress through:

 - Practicing Time Management Techniques

-- Define Clear Priorities
+- Clarify Priorities Priorities

 - Learn to delegate unpopular tasks

-Mistake | How to Avoid |
+| Mistake | How to Avoid |

-Not Establishing Goals | Establish clear long-term and short-term objectives Prioritize goals with the highest impact on career advancement * Ensure goals match personal interests |
+| Not Establishing Goals | Establish clear long-term and short-term objectives Prioritize goals with the highest impact on career advancement * Ensure goals match personal interests |

-Neglecting Networking | Attend professional meetings Join online forums related to your field Volunteer for organizational work Participate in employee resource groups |
+| Neglecting Networking | Attend professional meetings Join online forums related to your field Volunteer for organizational work Participate in employee resource groups |

-Stagnation | Seek mentoring Continue education through courses, certifications, or degrees program relevant to the profession * Invest time in developing capabilities demanded by other connected fields. |
+| Stagnation | Seek mentoring Continue education through courses, certifications, or degrees program relevant to the profession * Invest time in developing capabilities demanded by other connected fields. |

-Negativity | Focus on Positivity Concentrate on sustainability * Seek out help where possible |
+| Negativity | Focus on Positivity Concentrate on sustainability * Seek out help where possible |

-Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |
+| Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-How can I avoid following the wrong career path?
+What can I do to avoid taking the wrong career path?

-How can I stand apart in my chosen field?
+How can I stand out in my chosen field?

 What should I do if feeling stuck in my current job?